A derived isometry theorem for constructible sheaves on $\mathbb{R}$

 \subsection{Constructible sheaves over $\R$}

 Theorem~\ref{T:KSdecomposition} below is proved in \cite{Kash18} and generalizes Crawley-Boeyvey's theorem \cite{Craw12} to the context of constructible sheaves on the real line.
-Together with Theorem~\ref{T:KSstructure}, they will be the cornerstone to define the graded-barcode of an object of $\D^b(\Mod_{\R c}(\kk_\R))$ later on in Section~5.
+Together with Theorem~\ref{T:KSstructure}, they will be the cornerstone to prove that $\D^b_{\R c}(\kk_\R)$ is a Krull-Schmidt category.